 Andrews Sykes and EOI have entered into a relationship agreement (originally dated 10 December 1999 and updated on 21st September 2018) in which EOI has provided certain assurances to Andrews Sykes with regard to its relationship with Andrews Sykes.
 The agreement confirms that the business and affairs of Andrews Sykes shall be managed by the Board in accordance with Andrews Sykes’ Memorandum and Articles of Association and with applicable laws and all relevant statutory provisions for the benefit of shareholders as a whole.
 Any transactions or other relationships between EOI and Andrews Sykes will be at arm's length and on a normal commercial basis.
 Where appropriate, Board members associated with EOI must declare their interest and take no part in decisions.

-The Managing Director and the Group Chief Financial Officer work full time in the business and are contracted to make such contribution and time commitment as is required for the fulfilment of their duties.
+The Managing Director works full time in the business and is contracted to make such contribution and time commitment as is required for the fulfilment of their duties.
 The Non-Executive Directors are required to prepare for and to attend Board meetings and meetings of such Board committees of which they are members.
 They are expected to commit sufficient time to enable them to fulfil their duties.
 Each Director has access to the Company Secretary who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
 Each Director also has the right to take independent professional advice in connection with his or her duties at the Company’s expense.

 Further details of the 8 Board members are provided in the Annual Report and on the Directors section of the Company’s website.